IMSoley/tasawwuf/README.md

 * Al-Qusharyri's Epistle on Sufism [[PDF](http://data.nur.nu/Kutub/English/Qushayri_Risala.pdf)]
 * The Soul and a Loaf of Bread: The Teachings of Sheikh Abol-Hasan of Kharaqan [[Amazon](https://amzn.to/3biSmfX)]
 * Shari'ah and Tariqat - Inseperable and Indivisible [[PDF](https://attahawi.files.wordpress.com/2011/02/shariah-and-tariqah-inseparable-and-indivisible.pdf)]
+* Chinese Gleams of Sufi Light [[Amazon](https://amzn.to/3sYrqbs), [PDF](http://library.lol/main/75905D98531B8F3BFCE7E92EC6859A7B)]
+* Reassurance for the Seeker: A Biography and Translation of Salih al-Jafari's al-Fawaid al-Ja fariyya [[Amazon](https://amzn.to/2MYVTXF)]
+* The Unveiling of Secrets: Diary of a Sufi Master [[Amazon](https://amzn.to/3esu98S), [PDF](http://library.lol/main/E2F8F757D4209A10E73D5CE5ED685A9D)]
 * Divine Love in Islamic Mysticism: The Teachings of al-Ghazali and al-Dabbagh [[Amazon](https://amzn.to/3ebjMWY), [PDF](https://archive.org/download/DivineLoveInIslamicMysticismTheTeachingsOfAlGhazaliAndAlDabbaghByBinyaminAbrahamov/Divine%20Love%20in%20Islamic%20Mysticism%20-%20The%20Teachings%20of%20al-Ghazali%20and%20al-Dabbagh%20by%20Binyamin%20Abrahamov.pdf)]
 * The Wisdom of the Throne: An Introduction to the Philosophy of Mulla Sadra [[Amazon](https://amzn.to/3sWi1kN), [PDF](http://library.lol/main/898D384F97308C9C297A84E39D2231D1)]
 * Metaphysical Penetrations: A Parallel English-Arabic Text [[Amazon](https://amzn.to/3bjJRkV), [PDF](http://library.lol/main/1E35FB555BE0BD772024E2594A46DBBA)]
 * Forty Lessons on Breath by Murshid Samuel L. Lewis [[PDF](https://dancesofuniversalpeace.org/ResourceDir/SAM/Forty_Lessons_on_Breath.pdf)]
 * Forty Days by Michaela M Ozelsel [[Amazon](https://amzn.to/3kLgMC5)]
 * This Heavenly Wine: Renditions from the Divan-e Jami [[Amazon](https://amzn.to/3e9FsTx), [PDF](https://hohmpress.com/free-downloads/11272016ThisHeavenlyWine.pdf)]
+* The Way of Abu Madyan: The Works of Abu Madyan Shuayb [[Amazon](https://amzn.to/3elY6aD), [PDF](http://www.chishtinizami.it/wp-content/uploads/2016/06/The-Way-of-Abu-Madyan-Vincent-Cornell-1.pdf)]
+* In the Garden of Myrtles: Studies in Early Islamic Mysticism [[Amazon](https://amzn.to/38lGXtQ), [PDF](https://archive.org/details/ingardenofmyrtle0000andr)]
+* Ibn ‘Abbad of Ronda: Letters on the Sufi Path [[Amazon](https://amzn.to/2OeuXDF)]
+* The Science of Abjad by Mohamed Fouad [[PDF](https://drive.google.com/file/d/14pAdDPHk82_MCLwm82uT1ek8gpunMDWE/view?usp=sharing)]
+* Saviours of Islamic Spirit [[Amazon](https://amzn.to/3v63btO), [PDF-4 Volumes](https://archive.org/details/SavioursOfIslamicSpiritByShaykhSyedAbulHasanAliNadvir.a/)]
+* The Subtle Blessings in the Saintly Lives of Abul-Abbas al- Mursi: And His Master Abul-Hasan [[Amazon](https://amzn.to/3bshbGx)]
+* The Spiritual Teachings of the Prophet: Hadith with Commentaries by Saints and Sages of Islam [[Amazon](https://amzn.to/2PM4Bti), [PDF](http://library.lol/main/32F4CFF65220E59440E9D0325615CAEF)]
+* The Removal of Confusion Concerning the Flood of the Saintly Seal Ahmad al-Tijani [[Amazon](https://amzn.to/3cgOXh9), [PDF](https://archive.org/download/TheRemovalOfConfusion.ConcerningTheFloodOfTheSaitlySealTijaniATranslationOfKashi/The%20removal%20of%20confusion.%20Concerning%20the%20flood%20of%20the%20saitly%20seal%20Tijani%20-%20a%20translation%20of%20Kashif%20al-ilbas%20an%20fajdat%20by%20Ibrahim%20Niass.pdf)]
+* The Book of Ascension to the Essential Truths of Sufism [[Amazon](https://amzn.to/2MY1JIF)]
+* Where the Two Seas Meet: Al-Khidr and Moses The Qur anic Story of al-Khidr and Moses in Sufi Commentaries as a Model for Spiritual Guidance [[Amazon](https://amzn.to/2N4fZzO)]
 * Journey Through Ten Thousand Veils: The Alchemy of Transformation on the Sufi Path by Maryam Kabeer Faye [[Amazon](https://amzn.to/3uVLZqG)]
 * Getting Started Finding Your Way Along The Path [[PDF](https://sufiuniversity.org/wp/wp-content/uploads/2016/08/Getting-Started-1st-edition-2016-Final.compressed.pdf)]
 * The Alchemy of the Heart by Reshad Feild [[Amazon](https://amzn.to/30j0F5a), [PDF](https://archive.org/details/sufismalchemyofh00sanf/)]